cpang4/projects/Text Mining/README.md

 for each speech.

-You can find text file with the speech data, the R code, and the HTML doc that runs the R code and shows the results in this folder.
+You can find text file with the speech data and the R code in this folder.
+The HTML doc with with results can be found [here](http://www.clairepang.com)